Land Acquisition Compensation in India

-In other words, Land acquisition is the process by which the government forcibly acquires private property for public purpose without the consent of the land-owner.
+In other words, Land acquisition is the process by which the government forcibly acquires private property for public purposes without the consent of the land owner.
 It is different from a land purchase, in which the sale is made by a willing seller.
 India faces serious challenges in creating development processes that generate economic growth while being socially inclusive, ecologically sustainable, politically feasible, and in accordance with the Rule of Law.

-Land acquisition in India is governed by the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (LARR) and which came into effect from 1 January 2014.
-Before that in 2013, land acquisition in India was governed by Land Acquisition Act of 1894.
+Land acquisition in India is governed by the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (LARR) and which came into effect on 1 January 2014.
+Before that in 2013, land acquisition in India was governed by the Land Acquisition Act of 1894.

 Background of Land Acquisition Law

 The first land acquisition legislation in India was enacted by the British government in 1824.
 Called the Bengal Resolution I of 1824, the law applied only to Bengal province subject to the presidency of Fort William.”
 The law enabled the government to “obtain, at a fair valuation, land or other immovable property required for roads, canals or other public purposes.”
 In 1850, the British extended the regulation to Calcutta (now Kolkata), through another legislation.

 The Act of 1850 “declared that Railways were public works and thus enabled the provisions of Resolution I of 1824 to be used for acquiring lands for the construction of railways.”